 - less noise in low light

-No, ma’am, I don’t have 1800€ for a wide-angle zoom lens, and I don’t wan to vlog on a 0.5 kg lens anyway.
-I can only imagine how frustrating it would be to save all that money, then spend it on that ridiculous lens boner, just to find out that I’m not the hulk after all?
-No thank you.
+First of all, I don’t have 1800€ for a wide-angle zoom lens.
+But also, I don’t wan to vlog using a 0.5 kg lens.
+I’m not the hulk.
+I’m a petite woman.
+I can only imagine how frustrating it would be to save all that money, then spend it on that ridiculous lens boner, just to find out that I’m not to weak to carry it.
+No thanks.

 So I opted for a prime lens and I am pretty happy with it.
 Yes, it’s a bit wide-angly, as in:

 - You might need to bring the camera to a distance from your face you like